Learning RL-Policies for Joint Beamforming Without Exploration: A Batch Constrained Off-Policy Approach: Our approach

 \section{Our approach}

 Since our state space is continuous due to the users' coordinates and the transmission power levels, we use an approximated version of the action-value function to reduce the algorithm complexity.
-Moreover, even for simple 2 user setting, we saw that the action space is huge $a \in \{0,1\}^{N_{\text{UE}}\times{2 ^2} }$.
+Moreover, even for simple 2-user settings, we saw that the action space is huge $a \in \{0,1\}^{N_{\text{UE}}\times{2 ^2} }$.
 Hence, using function approximation is the rational choice for this setting.

-And as mentioned earlier, we consider a discrete action space so that we can make a direction comparison with the baseline performance of DQN from \cite{mismar2019deep}.
-The original BCQ algorithm introduced in \cite{fujimoto2019off} is for a continuous action space, which was contributing to most of the complexity of the algorithm.
+As mentioned earlier, we consider a discrete action space so that we can make a direction comparison with the baseline performance of DQN from \cite{mismar2019deep}.
+The original BCQ algorithm introduced in \cite{fujimoto2019off} is for a continuous action space, which contributed to most of the complexity of the algorithm.
 For our setting here, a simpler variant of BCQ, called discrete batch-constrained deep Q-learning, introduced in \cite{fujimoto2019benchmarking} is sufficient.
-As the name suggests, this is a discrete action space variant of original BCQ algorithm.
-Now that we decided the algorithm of choice, we will explain our approach in more detail below.
+As the name suggests, this is a discrete action space variant of the original BCQ algorithm.
+Now that we decided on the algorithm of choice, we will explain our approach in more detail below.